World Jewish Relief: Britain

 By 1935, CBF and the Jewish Refugees Committee (JRC) were funding a programme that placed Jewish scholars in British universities willing to take on faculty members and graduate students.
 The two programmes placed more than 200 refugees at universities, including Ernst Chain, who was part of a research team led by Howard Florey that developed Alexander Fleming's Nobel Prize-winning work on penicillin.

 After the German-Austrian Anschluss in 1938, thousands of new refugees in Austria sought to emigrate because of Europe's worsening refugee crisis.
 The Council for German Jewry, represented by Norman Bentwich, attended the Évian Conference in France to push world leaders for less restrictive immigration policies.
 However, their requests for assistance were largely ignored.
 Later in that year the Kristallnacht exacerbated the refugee crisis and exhausted the JDC's financial and human resources.
 The CBF was eventually able to persuade the UK's Home Office to admit Jewish refugees regardless of financial backing.
-Consequently, 68,000 Jews registered before the start of World War Two.
+Consequently, 68,000 Jews registered before the start of the Second World War.
 For its part, CBF worked with the NGO Save the Children to establish the Inter-Aid Committee, which helped 471 Jewish and Christian children go to boarding schools in Britain.

-In August 1945 the organisation flew three hundred and one child concentration camp survivors to the United Kingdom's Lake District.
+In August 1945 the organisation flew 301 child concentration camp survivors to the United Kingdom's Lake District.
 The British weightlifter Ben Helfgott was among those rescued.
-The CBF brought four hundred more child-survivors to Britain from 1946 to 1948.
+The CBF brought 400 more child-survivors to Britain from 1946 to 1948.
 Most of the rescuees were boys.